 Here we stand, at the cusp of a new century and our brightest minds are still locked in the superstitions of the past, she thought as the stars sparkled to life in the deepening sky.
-Oh, she knew she was in the minority when it came to ghosts, vampires, and ghouls, she didn't believe in the horrid stories, but considered it possible that there was a kernel of truth at the center of each.
-Still, the stories raised gooseflesh on her arms.
-Rubbing her arms, she turned and made for the center of the craft where everyone was grouping together for a late meal.
+Oh, she knew she was in the minority when it came to ghosts, vampires, and ghouls.
+She didn't believe in the horrid stories, but considered it possible that there was a kernel of truth at the center of each.
+Still, reading the tales had raised gooseflesh.
+Rubbing her arms at the memory, she turned and made for the center of the craft where everyone was grouping together for a late meal.

-Fear has nothing to do with belief.
+Fear had nothing to do with belief.
 Margaret closed her eyes against the prickle of tears.
-She was beginning to fear for her life, and to believe that her father's obsession with bogeymen had more to do with her being in the Philippines than any thwarted love affair.
+She was beginning to fear for her life, and to suspect that her father's obsession with bogeymen had more to do with her being in the Philippines than any thwarted love affair.
 Even Rupert's attention seemed contrived in retrospect.
-Perhaps her maid had been correct in her thinking that Rupert had intentions on something other than marriage.
+Perhaps her maid had been correct in thinking that Rupert had intentions on something other than marriage.
 Perhaps he had designs on the trip she had been banished to.

 Looking at the men arranged in a loose circle around an open stone grate built on the deck, she wondered who she could trust.
-The captain and his men didn't know her from Adam, so they were out.
+The captain and his men didn't know her, from what she could tell, they didn't even speak her language, so they couldn't really be counted on.
 Sir Joseph hadn't said anything about her arrival, but if he knew she was coming aboard the expedition, he surely knew the reason, given his close relationship with her father.
 Or did he?
 Could he know differently?

 Is that why Rizal sought her out, to make her question everything?
 As for Rizal, she was completely lost.
-She might be inexperienced with men and their needs, but not even in the romances she snuck into the house did the hero put himself on the line for the heroine until after a lengthy courtship.
+She might be inexperienced with men and their needs, but not even in the romances she snuck into the house did the hero put himself at risk for the heroine until after a lengthy courtship.
 Could she trust him, or was he using her uncertainty to compromise her?

-Primly she sank onto a cushion one of the deck hands indicated she should sit on, and accepted the bowl of rice and cooked fish, with a distracted smile of thanks.
+Primly, she sank onto a cushion one of the deck hands indicated and accepted the bowl of rice and cooked fish with a distracted smile of thanks.
 Watching the others dig in lustily, she began to eat.
-Halfway to her lips, a fork of the savory meal paused as she stared in shock.
+Halfway to her lips, a forkful of the savory meal paused as she stared in shock.
 Sir Joseph had taken a small green lime from his pocket and used a knife almost long enough to be a machete to cut the fruit, sprinkling a few drops on the dish.
 The way he studied the food afterwards made ice run in torrents down her spine.

 In the folder provided to her by the Society was a section she would never forget.
-Skertchley spoke at length about the powers of limejuice to repel the native Philippine vampires, the Berbalangs.
+Skertchley spoke at length about the powers of lime juice to repel the native Philippine vampires, the Berbalangs.
 One especially stomach-knotting section detailed how the demons would disguise human flesh as fish, and that the application of the juice from a lime would reveal the lie.